eurec4a/mqtt_spec/mqtt_spec.md

 Platforms are assets which may move independently throughout the world.
 This includes ships, aircraft, drones, gliders, drifter, balloons and so on.
 Platforms are identified by a unique `<platform id>`.
-Each platform gets its own namespace unter `platform/<platform id>`.
+Each platform gets its own namespace under `platform/<platform id>`.

 #### meta
 A platform MUST publish a retained message containing a general description of itself under `platform/<platform id>/meta`.